Community Issues Grantee Partners

-The SF Bay Area LGBTQ organizations below received grants through Horizons' flagship Community Issues Funding Program.
+The SF Bay Area LGBTQ organizations and programs below received grants through Horizons' flagship Community Issues Funding Program.

 -